 I personally like to keep my dehydrated tomatoes in a tightly capped jar, covered with olive oil.

 When stored this way, dried tomatoes will last quite a long time at room temperature, so you can enjoy them throughout the colder months.
 As you spoon out and use the tomatoes, add more oil to the jar so the remaining tomatoes stay covered.

-If you choose not to store your tomatoes in olive oil, you will need to soak them in water for an hour or two before using.
-Dried tomatoes that have been re-hydrated (or dried tomatoes packed in oil) are wonderful blended into dressings or pesto.
+If you choose not to store your tomatoes in olive oil, you will need to soak them in water for an hour or two before using them.
+Dried tomatoes that have been re-hydrated (or dried tomatoes packed in oil) are wonderful when blended into dressings or pesto.
 I also love them when chopped and added to pastas, breads, frittatas, and quiches.

 - Food Dehydrator

 - 30 tomatoes San Marzano are ideal, otherwise choose Roma or another plum tomato